henrywu2019/BentoML/docs/source/concepts.rst

       result = bento_service.predict(input_data)

   The benefit of this approach is its flexibility.
-Users can easily invoke saved BentoService in their backend applications, and programmatically choose which model to load and how they are used for inference.
+Users can easily invoke saved MyModel in their backend applications, and programmatically choose which model to load and how they are used for inference.

-2. Install BentoService as a PyPI package
+2. Install MyModel as a PyPI package

-  The BentoService SavedBundle is pip-installable and can be directly distributed as a PyPI package if you plan to use the model in your python applications.
+  The MyModel SavedBundle is pip-installable and can be directly distributed as a PyPI package if you plan to use the model in your python applications.
 You can install it as as a system-wide python package with :code:`pip`: